oicr-softeng/oicr-webdev-webdev.oicr.on.ca/pages/careers.md

 projects:
   title: "Meaningful Projects"
-  content: "We are passionate about the meaningful projects we work on that empower the cancer research community with high-quality tools and websites that engage their target users.
-An estimated 1 in 2 Canadians will develop cancer in their lifetime, and about 1 in 4 Canadians will die of cancer.
-We use technologies to assist in understanding the disease that affects us all. "
+  content: "We are passionate about the meaningful projects we work on that empower the cancer research community with high-quality tools and websites that engage their target users."

 co-op:
   title: "Co-Op Placements"